andersonopt/website/content/about-us.md

 # About Us

-## We fundamentally believe that renewable energy development and storage can be the future - if we make it simpler.
+## Renewable energy development and storage can be the future - if we make it simpler.

 {{< /column >}}
 {{< /block >}}